 In the mood for something more sedate?
 Try the Tuckasegee River.
 With its Class I and II rapids, Tuckasegee rafting trips provide great outdoor entertainment for the entire family. (including kids as young as 4).

 The Cheoah is a nine-mile stretch of a narrow, whitewater river located outside of the mountain community of Robbinsville, west of Bryson City.
 It begins below Santeetlah Lake Dam, parallels Hwy 129 and finishes at Calderwood Lake.
 The Cheoah is a controlled-release river with a very limited number of release dates.
-Class III rafting experience required for this high-energy ride.
+It has continuous Class IV - V rapids.
+Dropping 150-feet per mile, the Cheoah is 3x as steep as the Gauley.
 Check with your outfitter for times.

 The Ocoee has been rated one of the ten best whitewater rivers in the country by Canoe Magazine.
 A number of these outfitters also take trips down the Ocoee, about 1-1/2 hours southwest of Bryson City.
 It has been chosen as the site of national whitewater championships on several occasions as well as home of the 1996 Olympic Whitewater competition.
 Fully guided due to the challenging water.